Relocation and Notice – New Mobility Provisions under the Divorce Act

 With respect to method of delivery of the notice, the Divorce Act does not identify which methods are allowed, however, the Government of Canada has set out on their website numerous approved methods, including by email, mail or in person, and that you must be able to show that the recipient “actually received it”.

-In the recent Alberta Court of Queen’s Bench decision of Keeping v Keeping, 2021 ABQB 892, the issue was whether notice of a proposed relocation was effective, notwithstanding the recipient had not actually received it.
+In the recent Alberta Court of King’s Bench decision of Keeping v Keeping, 2021 ABQB 892, the issue was whether notice of a proposed relocation was effective, notwithstanding the recipient had not actually received it.
 In this case, the mother engaged the father in conversations regarding a proposed relocation of the child from Alberta to the Maritimes, sent a Notice of Relocation in the prescribed form by registered mail, and advised the father that such Notice had been sent.
 The Notice in question was sent via registered mail, however, the father refused to pick it up from the post office and it was eventually returned to the mother.
 The father did not object to the relocation in the form provided for by the Divorce Act, nor did he file an application with the Court to oppose the move.
 The mother relocated the child approximately 3 months after the Notice was sent to the father, who thereafter made an application for the immediate return of the child.

 The central issue before the Court on the application was whether the mother had complied with the relocation provisions in the Divorce Act and, in the absence of an objection, she was thus entitled to relocate the children.
 After finding that the Notice met the prescribed form, the question the Court was faced with was whether notice was effected in the face of the father not having received the Notice, by virtue of him failing or refusing to pick it up from the post office.
 The Court found that the mother had sent the Notice via registered mail, an approved method of service pursuant to the Rules of Court, and had also advised the father via text message that the Notice had been sent in the mail.
 The Court further found that the father had made a conscious decision not to pick up the Notice notwithstanding he was well-aware of its contents, and that he chose not to participate in the process.
 The Court determined that it was not sufficient for the father to “lay in the weeds” and rely on his own refusal to participate.
 The Court found that the mother had complied with the relocation provisions in the Divorce Act and thus was entitled to move the children, and the father’s application was dismissed.